 Talk to your attorney

-The following tools may be useful in conducting investigations involving intellectual property.
+The following tools may be useful in conducting investigations involving such property.

 U.S. Patent and Trademark Office – The United States Patent and Trademark Office provides patent and trademark protection to inventors and businesses for their inventions and corporate and product identification.
 The United States Patent and Trademark Office works through preservation, classification and dissemination of patent information to encourage innovation and the scientific and technical advancement of American industry.
 This site provides access to free patent databases.